Picking the perfect Japanese dog name for a pet as precious as this may not be something you can do in a jiffy.

 A simple name that has a simple meaning.

 Etsu means “joy” in the Japanese language.

 It is an ideal name for a pup that loves to play around and has a sparkling personality.

-Literally means quiet child.
+This means quiet child.

-This Japanese dog name is for a pet that prefers to stay quiet and seldom barks, unless it is to warn you of a threat.
+This Japanese dog name is for a pet that prefers to stay quiet and seldom barks unless it is to warn you of a threat.

 The name should be given to Japanese dogs that are not noisy and have mostly calm and serene behavior.

 The literal word for “happy child” in Japanese.